fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

 Our 10 opcode payload is the bytecode sequence <code>602a60005260206000f3</code>.
 Now we need to pass it to our instance in order to beat the level.
 So how do we do that?

-We're going to need to add some initialization opcodes to our sequence in order to copy our runtime opcodes (our payload) to memory and return them to the EVM:.
+We're going to need to add some initialization opcodes to our sequence in order to copy our runtime opcodes (our payload) to memory and return them to the EVM.
 Note that these opcodes take up 12 bytes, and since they are stored first our runtime opcodes are located in memory beginning at slot(12):

     600a    // s: push1 0x0a (size of our payload == runtime opcode length = 10 bytes)
     600c    // f: push1 0x0c (runtime opcodes begin from slot(12))